ENTALCLINICLONDON

 Frequently Asked Questions

-Are titanium dental implants safe for all patients?
-Titanium dental implants are safe for the vast majority of patients, with allergic reactions being extremely rare.
-However, individual medical history and current health conditions must be evaluated during consultation.
-Patients with certain autoimmune conditions or those taking specific medications may require special consideration.
+Titanium dental implants are generally well tolerated by most patients, and allergic reactions are considered rare.
+However, individual medical history and current health conditions need to be evaluated during consultation.
+Patients with certain autoimmune conditions or those taking specific medications may require additional consideration.
 A thorough assessment helps determine suitability and identify any potential contraindications to implant placement.

-How long do titanium dental implants typically last?
-With proper care and maintenance, titanium dental implants can last for decades, with many studies showing success rates exceeding 95% at 10-15 years.
-The implant itself, being made of titanium, can potentially last a lifetime, though the crown attached to it may need replacement after 10-15 years due to normal wear.
+With proper care and maintenance, titanium dental implants can remain functional for many years.
+Published clinical studies have reported success rates of around 90–95% at 10–15 years, although individual outcomes vary.
+The titanium implant itself can potentially last for many years, though the crown attached to it may need replacement after 10–15 years due to normal wear.
 Factors affecting longevity include oral hygiene, regular dental care, overall health, and lifestyle habits such as smoking.

-Can titanium implants set off metal detectors?
 Titanium dental implants typically do not trigger standard metal detectors due to their small size and titanium's non-ferromagnetic properties.
 However, extremely sensitive security equipment might occasionally detect them.
 Patients can carry documentation from their dental professional if concerns arise during travel.
 The amount of titanium used in dental implants is minimal compared to other medical devices like joint replacements.

-Do titanium implants require special care compared to natural teeth?
 Titanium implants require similar daily care to natural teeth, including regular brushing and flossing, though some techniques may need modification around the implant site.
 Professional cleanings become even more important for implant patients to prevent bacterial accumulation that could affect surrounding tissues.
 While the titanium implant cannot decay, the gums and bone around it require ongoing attention to maintain health and prevent complications.

-Can titanium implants be placed immediately after tooth extraction?
 Immediate implant placement after tooth extraction is possible in many cases, depending on factors such as bone quality, infection status, and the reason for extraction.
-This approach can reduce treatment time and preserve bone structure, though not all situations are suitable for immediate placement.
-A thorough evaluation of the extraction site and surrounding tissues is necessary to determine the most appropriate timing for implant placement to ensure optimal success.
+This approach can reduce overall treatment time and may help preserve bone structure, though not all situations are suitable for immediate placement.
+A thorough evaluation of the extraction site and surrounding tissues is needed to determine the most appropriate timing for implant placement.

 Conclusion